PsCushman/baseball-rule-changes/README.md

 - The **Hitter Dashboard:** Functions similarly, offering insights on 256 active position players' metrics and prediction verdicts for the 2023 MLB season.
 It also showcases a striking background featuring Fenway Park's blueprint.

+To utilize the dashboards, you will need to download the Dash-Pitcher and Dash-Hitter.
+Once downloaded, you will need to open gitbash or terminal at the directory.

+For the picher dashboard use this command:

+    python pitch_app.py

+For the hitter dashboard:

+    python hit_app.py

+The flask app should run on localhost http://127.0.0.1:8050/ or http://127.0.0.1:8051/.

-Additionally, our Tableau story dashboard delves into 2023 WAR predictions, with a focus on young players.
+Additionally, our [Tableau story dashboard](https://public.tableau.com/app/profile/leonardo.pierantoni/viz/MLBPredictions/Story1?publish=yes) delves into 2023 WAR predictions, with a focus on young players.
 Navigate through interactive graphs and images, and explore predicted WAR for 2023.
 Take a peek at the team projected to have the highest WAR for 2024 and compare it to the current standings.

 ## Results